 The Asset Management Strategy demonstrates how the asset portfolio will achieve Council's vision and goals in a sustainable way.
-To demonstrate this, the strategy needs to document the current state and identify how sustainable Council's assets are to achieve the vision set by the CSP, considering what the gap is, and what improvements are required to achieve this provide essential corporate information to assist in the preparation of the Community Strategic Plan, Long Term Financial Plan and the Delivery Program.
+To demonstrate this, the strategy needs to document the current state and identify how sustainable Council's assets are to achieve the vision set by the CSP, considering what the gap is, and what improvements are required to achieve this.